Navigating the Noise about Ultra Processed Foods, the Healthy Way

 • Trust your body: If you can really learn to listen to your body and learn from your personal experiences, this will help guide you intuitively towards those foods that make you personally feel good and what is ‘worth it’ when it comes to eating certain foods, including UPFs.

-• Identify triggers: Reflect on the situations or emotions that lead you to over-consume UPFs.
-Understanding your triggers can help you find healthier coping mechanisms for stress, boredom, or emotional eating.
+• Identify triggers: Reflect on the situations or emotions that lead you to over-consume UPFs and also your relationship with the specific foods you crave.
+Understanding your personal triggers can help you find healthier coping mechanisms for stress, boredom, or emotional eating.

 • Engage in regular physical activity: Regular exercise can help you manage stress, improve your mood and overall sense of wellbeing, and positively influence your whole approach to eating habits.